avapolzin/avapolzin.github.io/_projects/quench_list.md

 Quenched, now-isolated dwarfs that are *likely* backsplash galaxies or experiencing dwarf-dwarf interactions are listed in italics.
 Though they are not isolated by every definition, they are isolated by some definitions (generally those that are concerned primarily with current proximity to massive neighbors).

-**PEARLSDG has now been reported to likely be part of a group at 124 Mpc ([Carleton et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8..181C/abstract)).
+**PEARLSDG has now been reported to likely be part of a group at 124 Mpc ([Carleton et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8..181C/abstract){:target="_blank"}).
 It has now been removed from the list.**
 <!-- It will remain (crossed out) on the list for completeness for now, but will be removed in the future.** -->

+FAST has reported an HI mass for COSMOS-dw1 (log<sub>10</sub>(M<sub>HI</sub>/M<sub>⊙</sub>) = 6.69, [Pan et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240816597P/abstract){:target="_blank"}).
+While it's included in the table as superseding the HI non-detection in CHILES, it should be noted that the source appears to be offset by \~6.5 arcsec, which is >R<sub>eff</sub> for the galaxy.
+Since the redshift is consistent with COSMOS-dw1, it is possible that this is still representative of the galaxy's HI reservoir and the offset comes from FAST's large pixel scale (60 arcsec) and large beam size (174 arcsec x 174 arcsec).

 Additional candidates not included in the table due to large uncertainties/necessary follow-up:
 - APPLES I ([Pasquali et al. 2005](https://ui.adsabs.harvard.edu/abs/2005AJ....129..148P/abstract){:target="_blank"})